Disclaimer: These protocols are intended as a guide for familiarization with the device and system.

 Figure: R-ElectrodeNote: The R-Electrode is designed to allow repetead substance into the animals brain.
 The guide cannula remains on the animals head throughout the experiment.

-Confirm the EMG lead (connected to the SCT) has 3–4 mm of exposed coil wire.
+Confirm the EMG leads (connected to the SCT or HMT) have 3-4 mm of exposed coiled wire.
 Strip additional silicone if necessary (lead stripping video).

-Verify the exposed coil fits through the selected syringe needle.
+Verify the exposed coils fit through the selected syringe needles.

 Sterilize all tools and materials before use.